PeterPan993/PeterPan993/README.md

 <p align="center">I have 1 year of experience in software development, specializing in Python programming.
 My journey in coding started with a fascination for technology and a desire to create software that makes a difference.</p>

-<p align="center">I'm currently pursuing Software engineering boo tamp, where I'm diving deeper into Python programming.
+<p align="center">I'm currently pursuing a Software engineering boot camp, where I'm diving deeper into Python programming.
 I'm excited about the possibilities that offers and am always eager to expand my skill set.</p>

 <p align="center">When I'm not coding, you can find me exploring new hiking trails, experimenting with new recipes in the kitchen, or diving into a good book.
 I'm also a big fan of coffee and enjoy discovering new coffee shops around town.</p>